About Safe + Sound

 We don’t want anyone to have to stand by and watch a person die when they could’ve been saved.

-Our training saves lives and over the last 20 years we have trained over 40,000 people in first aid & CPR.
-What gives us the greatest satisfaction is when a client tells us that they have given first aid to someone or saved a life using skills they learned on one of our courses.
+Our training saves lives and over the last 21 years, we have trained over 40,000 people in first aid & CPR.
+What gives us the greatest satisfaction is when a client tells us that they have provided first aid or saved a life using skills they learned on one of our courses.
 When people are empowered with first aid skills and safety information, they get to come home to their families Safe and Sound.

 Learn to save a life